jsnpg/jsnpg/README.md

 What is considered "standard" JSON, and which variants Jsnpg supports, is discussed in [JSON Variants](#json-variants).

-Generated JSON is buffered and can be retrieved when complete.
-Although quite straightforward the functions to produce each item of a JSON document can become quite verbose.
-See [Optional Macros](#optional-macros) for an example of how macros can make the generation of JSON more succinct, and hopefully more readable.

 ## SAX Parsing

 To perform a SAX parse jsnpg needs 4 things: